marius311/MuseInference.jl/docs/src/index.md

 ```@example 1
 Random.seed!(5) # hide
+mpm(prob, x, 1) # warmup # hide
 θ̂′, σθ′ = @time mpm(prob, x, 1)
 nothing # hide
 ```

-Finally, we can verify that the answer is identical to the answer computed with Turing:
+Finally, we can verify that the answer is identical to the answer computed when the problem was specified with Turing:

 ```@example 1
 figure(figsize=(6,5)) # hide